 At this point, browsing markets is more of an anthropological study and curiosity than it is a desire to acquire more belongings.
 That material hunger is mostly satiated.
 What I long for currently are experiences that I have wanted to do for years, such as explore Japan or experience the areas of Great Britain where my ancestors lived or go on a ten-day Vipassana meditation retreat.
 Maybe exploring Tantra and Kundalini more or doing Forte Femme women’s dominance weekend with the venerable Midori.

-Funny, I was going to write an entry about collecting records (part of why I am desperate to go to Japan) but this entry took a whole other turn…hope you enjoyed it regardless!
+I was going to write an entry about collecting records (part of why I am desperate to go to Japan) but this entry definitely went in another direction.
+I hope you enjoyed my ramble!

 Your Wanderlust Mistress,